hapijs/hapi/docs/Reference.md

             - `req` - the `request` object.
             - `res` - the response object.
         - `result` - the raw handler response (e.g. when not a stream) before it is serialized for transmission.
 If not available, set to
           `payload`.
-Useful for inspection and reuse of the internal objects returned (instead of parsting the response string).
+Useful for inspection and reuse of the internal objects returned (instead of parsing the response string).

 ```javascript
 var Hapi = require('hapi');